flectra-hq/flectra/doc/reference/orm.rst

 SQL Execution
 -------------

-The :attr:`~odoo.api.Environment.cr` attribute on environments is the cursor for the current database transaction and allows executing SQL directly, either for queries which are difficult to express using the ORM (e.g. complex joins) or for performance reasons::
+The :attr:`~flectra.api.Environment.cr` attribute on environments is the cursor for the current database transaction and allows executing SQL directly, either for queries which are difficult to express using the ORM (e.g. complex joins) or for performance reasons::

     self.env.cr.execute("some_sql", param1, param2, param3)

-Because models use the same cursor and the :class:`~odoo.api.Environment` holds various caches, these caches must be invalidated when *altering* the database in raw SQL, or further uses of models may become incoherent.
+Because models use the same cursor and the :class:`~flectra.api.Environment` holds various caches, these caches must be invalidated when *altering* the database in raw SQL, or further uses of models may become incoherent.
 It is necessary to clear caches when using ``CREATE``, ``UPDATE`` or ``DELETE`` in